practicalli/clojure-cli-config/README.md

 Use the aliases with either `-M` or `-X` flags on the Clojure command line.

+## Databases and drivers
-## Databases and drivers - development time
+Databases and drivers, typically for development time inclusion such as embedded databases

 * `:database/h2` - H2 embedded database library and next.jdbc